USC-CSCI527-Spring2021/Phoenix/tenhou_env/doc/system_testing.md

 Action: `discard`, allowed discard: `3s, 5s`, with riichi: `False`.

-Bot discarded 2s by suji because of 2 additional ukeire in ryanshanten, instead of discarding the safe tile.
+Bot discard 2s by suji because of 2 additional ukeire in ryanshanten, instead of discarding the safe tile.

 Reproduce: